Michigan Expungement Lawyer Clean Your Record

 Our experienced Grand Rapids Michigan expungement lawyer has successfully helped people begin a new chapter in their lives by helping them remove past criminal convictions from their criminal record.

 We have been helping people get rid of misdemeanors and felonies for years.

 The 2015 change in the law broadened the criteria of those who are eligible to expunge a conviction.
-It is truly rewarding to help you get rid of a felony conviction that has been limiting your ability to get a good job or even participate in your children's school activities!
+It is truly rewarding to help a client remove a felony conviction that has been limiting their ability to get a good job or even participate in their children's school activities!
 The value of starting over with a clean slate cannot be overstated.
 But Michigan law requires specific forms and procedures.
 You will need documentation that your post-conviction behavior justifies setting aside a criminal conviction.
 The procedure is lengthy and warrants skilled handling by a lawyer who is on your side.
 You may face objections from the state attorney general's office, local prosecutor, and the victim in the case (if any).

 Removing an indiscretion from years back is a very good idea.
 We have seen cases where a criminal conviction for disturbing the peace or public intoxication thirty years ago has kept eligible applicants from getting jobs.
 In a competitive job market, a background check is a great way to weed through a thick stack of applications.
 In addition, removing a felony conviction can point you on the path to restore your Second Amendment gun ownership rights.

 Apartments may refuse to rent to those with domestic violence convictions.

 The law allows you to expunge one non-violent felony OR two misdemeanor convictions.
 If you have more than this amount, you can never remove any of them – ever.

 Felony Expungement.
 To be eligible to expunge a felony conviction, you must meet these criteria: